Basset Fauve De Bretagne

 Common inquiries about the breed

-Are Basset Fauve de Bretagne dogs good with children?
+Are Basset Fauve de Bretagne good family dogs?

 Are they easy to train?